OkungbowaGodspower/simple_shell/README.md

 The shell handles logical operators "&&" and "||" to conditionally execute commands based on the previous command's success or failure.

 The shell redirects input away from the keyboard and redirects output to a file or device other than the terminal.

+The shell Links any number of commands together to form a complex program.
+The standard output of one program becomes the standard input of the next.